nikimajithiya83/Data-Structures/README.md

-There are around 40 Data Structures problems regarding arrays in this repositry.
-All problems are in c++.
+There are various problems regarding different topics of Data Structures using c++.